is the recipient of the

 In 2004, a committed group of health professionals and educators founded the Institute for the Study of Disadvantage and Disability (ISDD) to address the connection between social and economic disadvantage and the prevalence of developmental disabilities, and to improve access to services for children and families.
 In the fall of 2012, ISDD changed its name to Innovative Solutions for Disadvantage & Disability to reflect the scope of its programming.

 With the support of the Community Foundation for Greater Atlanta, ISDD engaged in a professionally led strategic planning process in 2017.
 As a result, ISDD has focused on its two core programs, Healthcare Without Walls and Project GRANDD, with plans to replicate and expand both to serve more families.

 Our programs support our vision to help children with disabilities living in socially and economically disadvantaged circumstances to gain access to the medical and support services needed to lead healthier, more fulfilling and productive lives.
 ISDD embraces a multipronged approach that includes prevention by intervening in strategic areas and improving access to services for children and families from low income, underserved and predominantly minority communities.
 Each year ISDD serves more than 600 children, parents and grandparents through our programming.

-In 2013, ISDD received the Martin Luther King, Jr. Community Service Award from the Rollins School of Public Health and the Goizueta Business School at Emory University.
+2013 - Martin Luther King, Jr. Community Service Award from the Rollins School of Public Health and the Goizueta Business School at Emory University.